R185/autocompletions_plugin_vscode/README.md

 Simple!

+## Functions in extension.ts

+### registerSnippetCompletionItem()

+Function to return Completions generator for our suggestions.
+Starts once at start on every cpp file and returns completions for context menu.

-# Author - M3100 Dzhamalutdinov Muslim ITMO FITP SE y29
+# Author - M3100 Dzhamalutdinov Muslim